 Mark Abercrombie's work is featured in private art collections in the U.S., Canada, and Europe.
 He has been awarded the "People's Choice Award" by the Durham Art Guild in NC.
 Mark was a resident artist at Pleiades Gallery in Durham for over 7 years.
 He is also the resident artist at the Chapel Hill Aloft Hotel.
 The Raleigh, NC News and Observer featured a photo of one of Mark's paintings in the Sunday Arts section of the newspaper's "Fall Arts Preview," as part of the newspaper's coverage of Mark's November 2018 solo exhibition.
 His solo show in 2019 was promoted by the Indy Newspaper.
-He also worked with Urban Durham Realty, as his paintings were displayed in their listed homes for sale. in 2018-19 Mark had 11 paintings displayed in the penthouse of the late architect of the Smithsonian African American History Museum, Phil Freelon.
+He also worked with Urban Durham Realty, as his paintings were displayed in their listed homes for sale.
+He also has paintings represented by Weaver Street Realty in Carrboro, NC.
+In 2018-19 Mark had 11 paintings displayed in the penthouse of the late architect of the Smithsonian African American History Museum, Phil Freelon.
 He signed a contract with the art distributor Kalisher.
 Mark is frequently asked to exhibit in various retail settings.
 An example is Acme Food and Beverage Company in Carrboro, NC.
 Additionally, he has been invited to contribute two paintings for permanent display at a new Duke University building (DCRI) in downtown Durham, NC.
-Mark is energized to have reconnected with producer, drummer, dj, "APPLE JUICE KID". mark has been asked to collaborate by providing paintings for APPLE JUICE's upcoming album "LOVE LOVE".
+Mark is energized to have reconnected with producer, drummer, dj, "APPLE JUICE KID". mark has been asked to collaborate by providing paintings for APPLE JUICE's upcoming album "LOVE LOVE"... applejuicekid.com

 For many years Mark was an avid drummer.
 While he was passionate about drumming as an art form, Mark now prefers painting as an artistic expression.
 Drumming has greatly influenced his painting style - with the movement, rhythm and broad strokes that are used in drumming flowing over into every painting that he creates.
 After many years as a drummer, Mark realized that to be a drummer in a band, he had to depend on other musicians in the foreground.
 As a painter, Mark is the drummer, guitarist, and vocalist all wrapped into one.
 When he started painting a decade ago, a new sense of independence became real to him, and he has never looked back.